dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ![](resources/images/general-settings.png)

-**Metadata sync:** Admin users can choose how often they want to sync the metadata. e.g. Sync metadata every 24 hours.
+**Metadata sync:** Admin users can choose how often the metadata will sync. e.g. Sync metadata every 24 hours.

-**Data sync:** Admin users can choose how often they want to sync the data. e.g. Syncing data every 6 hours.
+**Data sync:** Admin users can choose how often the data will sync. e.g. Syncing data every 6 hours.

 **SMS Gateway:** This section allows admin users to edit the SMS gateway phone number.